Ozzie Albies Preview, Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.54 team ERA that ranks 29th among all league pitching staffs.
+- The Rockies' 5.60 team ERA ranks 29th across all league pitching staffs.

-- The Rockies surrender the second-most home runs in baseball (188 total, 1.4 per game).
+- The Rockies give up the second-most home runs in baseball (190 total, 1.5 per game).

-- In his most recent appearance on Wednesday against the Tampa Bay Rays, the left-hander went six innings, giving up three earned runs while surrendering seven hits.
+- The righty's most recent time out was on Thursday against the Tampa Bay Rays, when he went five innings, surrendering two earned runs while giving up four hits.

+- In 22 games this season, the 26-year-old has a 4.92 ERA and 7.8 strikeouts per nine innings, while giving up a batting average of .258 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.